infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Game design document cas.md

 -   Core game mechanics
 	-   Progression system:

+-   Release the game on Steam and charge $2.99 for it.
+If you release it for $1.00 you cannot discount it more than 50% because steam doesn’t allow games to be cheaper than $0.50.
+Shoppers set up triggers and wait for 60% and 75% off discounts.
+You need to increase your price so you have the room to discount it.
+-   You must add customizable controls.
+It is good for accessibility, Steam players expect it, and it is code that you can reuse in your next full sized game.
+-   You must add achievements.
+Players love achievements.
+Add at least 26.
+You will sell more copies because you have achievements.
+-   If you can afford it, hire a good artist to make a cover image (in Steam it is called a capsule) for your game.
+This is very very important.
+Don’t use a screenshot for your capsule art.
+I wrote about how a capsule art [change increased sales 20x](https://howtomarketagame.com/2020/04/13/how-one-new-image-increased-sales-by-20x/) for this game and also this article about [how a capsule change increased wishlists big time!](https://howtomarketagame.com/2020/12/21/how-to-increase-your-games-daily-wishlist-rate/)
+-   If you can afford it and you are not an artist, pay for good professional game art.
+Since this is a small game you don’t need much art.
+I cannot overstate how much art sells games on Steam.
+People buy games based on graphics.
+Try your best not to use programmer art.
+There are also [free art assets here](https://opengameart.org/) and [perfectly reasonably priced asset store art.](https://www.gamedevmarket.net/)

 [the article](https://www.cgspectrum.com/blog/game-development-process)
 ### Include a disclaimer pls
 How fucking ironic this is, I’m 17 making a possibly 18+ game.